StackVista/stackstate-docs/setup/install-stackstate/linux/install_stackstate.md

 ### Install using the DEB distribution

 **NOTE**: StackState requires **JDK 11** to run.
-This version of Java must already be present on the installation machine and will not automatically be installed by the `dpkg` command.
+This version of Java must already be present on the installation machine and won't automatically be installed by the `dpkg` command.
 This must be the only version of JDK present on the installation machine before installing StackState.
 If a mismatching JDK version is installed, or there are multiple versions installed, StackState will fail to start.

 * `dpkg -i <stackstate>.deb`
 * During setup various configuration options will be requested, which are described below